Equipment Inspections and Record Keeping

 Interim Inspections – when a concern has been raised on equipment still within date.

 Interim inspections are additional to detailed inspections.
 Interim inspections will be required where the employer's risk assessment has identified a risk that could result in significant deterioration, affecting the integrity of the equipment before the next detailed inspection is due.
 The need for and frequency of interim inspections will depend on the use and environment.
-Examples of situations where they may be appropriate include arduous working environments involving paints, chemicals, grit blasting operations and acidic or alkaline environments.

 The results of interim inspections should be recorded and the record of inspection kept until the next inspection is recorded.